baconjs/bacon.js/README.md

 `property.sampledBy(stream, f)` samples the property on stream events.
 The result EventStream values will be formed using the given function `f(propertyValue, streamValue)`

-`property.filter(f)` returns a filtered Property, using given predicate function.
-Behaves as if the non-matching values did not exists.
-This means that the result property is not updated if the source value does not match.

-`property.takeUntil(stopper)` returns a Property that is updated until a Next event appears in the 'stopper' stream.
-If stoper stream ends without value, it is ignored

 `property.distinctUntilChanged()` drops consecutive equal values.
 So, from [1, 2, 2, 1] you'd get [1, 2, 1]